 Florida’s cost for losing lawsuits keeps growing

 TALLAHASSEE, Fla.
-(AP) — Florida's price-tag for losing legal battles continues to grow under Gov. Rick Scott.
+(AP) — Florida’s price tag for losing legal battles — which has included courtroom fights over drug testing, voting rights and gay marriage — continues to grow under Gov. Rick Scott.

 Scott recently agreed to pay $1.1 million to cover the legal bills of physicians and medical organizations in their successful challenge of a law that restricted doctors’ ability to talk to patients about guns.
 The law had been pushed through the Florida Legislature at the urging of the National Rifle Association.

 In early July, the state also agreed to a $2 million payment that will go to lawyers who sued on behalf of disabled inmates.

 A review of records by The Associated Press shows that since Scott took office in 2011 the state has paid at least $19 million to cover expenses and fees for lawyers who have sued the state.
 Many of those lawsuits took aim at policies put in place by Scott and the Republican-controlled Legislature.

 The Scott administration has defended the legal expenses in the past, saying the governor will “vigorously defend” Florida’s laws.

 In February, a federal appeals court ruled that Florida doctors can talk to patients about gun safety, declaring a law aimed at restricting such discussions a violation of the First Amendment’s right to free speech.
 The state did not appeal the decision and reached a settlement in late June to pay $1.1 million for attorney fees and costs.